yuniersoad/jepanet/README.md

 # jEpanet

-jEpanet is a java based implementation of the Epanet GUI.
+jEpanet is a multi-platform java based implementation of the Epanet GUI.

 It uses the same Epanet engine to calculate.